 FMCSA is a subsidiary of the DOT and is primarily tasked with regulating trucking operations within the country.
 Their stated purpose is to increase road safety and help provide fleet safety solutions by reducing crashes, injuries, and fatalities caused by or involving large commercial motor carriers.
 1

-Now, let’s take a look at a DOT checklist and explore what being compliant entails:
+Now, let’s take a look at a DOT checklist and explore what being DOT compliant entails:

 #1 Obtain a USDOT Number

-Regardless of whether you operate shipping vs delivery logistics, commercial freight companies that transport cargo or people in interstate commerce are required to be registered with the FMCSA 2.
+Regardless of whether you operate and oversee shipping vs delivery logistics, commercial freight or trucking companies that transport cargo or people in interstate commerce are required to be registered with the FMCSA 2.
 Specifically, they must register for a USDOT number.

 How do you know if you need a USDOT number?